 We also hold 16 conservation easements on 195 acres of privately held land.
 Our conservation easements require an annual monitoring visit to ensure that activities on the conserved properties are in compliance with the terms of the easement.
 When an easement is established, a baseline inventory is generated to provide a record of the condition of the property at the time the easement goes into effect.
 Land Alliance staff work with property owners to best preserve the conservation value of their land.

 - Monitoring flora and fauna

 - Public programming

-With a small stewardship staff, the Land Alliance relies heavily on volunteers and organizational partners to carry out these activities.
-We are most grateful to our volunteers, businesses and other partners who mow fields, remove unhealthy trees and keep meadows open, often donating their time and expertise to maintain these special places in our community.
+With a small stewardship staff, the Land Alliance relies heavily on our volunteers and organizational partners to carry out these activities.
+We are most grateful to our volunteers, businesses and other local partners who mow fields, remove unhealthy trees and keep meadows open, often donating their time and expertise to maintain these special places in our community.

 If you would like to help the Land Alliance steward our the local preserves or monitor our conservation easements, please contact North Shore Land Alliance 516-922-1028 or send an email to [email protected].